Dum Dum Diddle

 "Dum Dum Diddle" is a song by ABBA, released on their 1976 album Arrival.
-In 1977 it was released as a promo single in Argentina on the RCA label.
+In 1977, it was released as a promo single in Argentina on the RCA label.

 Production

-When asked "how did [ABBA] manage to make such a ridiculous and quite banal song [as Dum Dum Diddle] come alive", Björn Again founder Rod Leissle said "I think ABBA had a special quality about them.
+When asked how ABBA made "such a ridiculous and quite banal song [as Dum Dum Diddle] come alive," Björn Again founder Rod Leissle said, "I think ABBA had a special quality about them.
 They could put ridiculous lyrics into a song, and because they were fundamentally great songwriters they could make it work.
 A line like 'Dum Dum Diddle, to be your fiddle' doesn't really make a great deal of sense, but it still works because it's something you can sing along to and enjoy".

 Composition

-"Dum Dum Diddle" is a folk-inspired pop song.
-The song has Lasse Wellander's acoustic guitar in the verses.
-Benny plays piano during the breaks between the girls' "woh-woh" vocals.
+"Dum Dum Diddle" is a folk-inspired pop song, featuring acoustic guitar from Lasse Wellander in the verses.
+Lead vocals are shared by Agnetha Fältskog and Anni-Frid Lyngstad.
 The song has a fiddle-style refrain (simulated by a synthesiser), which serves as its hook.
 It contains a "stream of strong melodies and instrumentation".
-The lead vocals are shared by Agnetha Fältskog and Anni-Frid Lyngstad.